huangfuxiao/IP/README.md

 First check the TCP checksum; If the packet fail to pass the checksum, drop the packet;
 Find the corresponding connection (transmission control block - TCB) and call receive function for that TCB;
 Split cases when payload is empty or not.
+When the payload is not empty, the tcp packet is an actual data packet.
 When the payload is empty, the tcp packet is a control flag packet.
-When the payload is not empty, the tcp packet is an actual data packet.
+If the packet is a control flag packet, check the current state and sequence number.
+If both matches, change the state.